 3) Timing: A motion will no longer be considered a resubmitted motion once two Council meetings have passed after the meeting at which the motion was voted upon but not adopted.
 The motion will thereafter be considered a new motion.
 For example, if a motion has been voted upon but not adopted at a meeting in January, it would be considered a resubmitted motion if submitted for a meeting in February or March, but would be considered a new motion if submitted for a meeting in April.

-4) Motions Not Voted Upon: A motion that has been submitted to the Council but not voted upon (e.g., because the motion was tabled or withdrawn) will not be considered a resubmitted motion if it is submitted again to the Council.
-Instead, such a motion will still be considered a new motion.
+4) Motions Not Voted Upon: A motion that has been submitted to the Council but not voted upon (e.g., because it was deferred or withdrawn) will not be considered a resubmitted motion.
+A deferred motion remains before the Council and is therefore not “resubmitted.”
+A withdrawn motion will be considered a new motion when it is next submitted to the Council.

 5) ICANN Meetings: For purposes of this rule, all Council sessions at an ICANN Meeting will be considered to be part of a single meeting.